Welcome to the SSQQ

 together or the group can separate

-into smaller groups and have a
+into two smaller groups and have a

 spirited competition.